 Hi, my name is Laura.
-I am a 20-something year old woman, born and raised in a very tiny country, named Belgium.
+I am somewhere in my late twenties.
+I’m born and raised in a very tiny country, named Belgium.
 Who am I?
 I guess we are both looking for that answer.
 What I do know is that I am the result of the places where I’ve lived, and even more of the people I’ve met.
 I used to think my hometown, Antwerp, is one of the best cities in the world.
 But after living in different places, I know that each place has it’s charms and it’s flaws, and that there is a time and space for a place to be absolutely awesome.

 When I moved to Antwerp during my studies, I changed a lot.
-Antwerp made me a commercial engineer, a partner (yes I am talking about my man, Mathias), and friend of some amazing people.
-She made me appreciate street musicians, good food, and fashion.
+Antwerp made me a business engineer, a partner (yes I am talking about my man, Mathias), and friend of some amazing people.
+This city made me appreciate street musicians, good food, and fashion.
 She made me outgoing and a Wiking, which changed me from a shy girl, to a woman who is not afraid to take on a little challenge.

 After I graduated, I started working in Ghent.
-Here I met de most hilarious people with good taste for music.
+Here, I met the most hilarious people with good taste for music.
 Ghent made me an IT consultant, a house music lover, and a self-assured woman.

-At that time, I had absolutely no clue of what I was going to do here (honestly, I still don’t know), but that was maybe what excited me the most.
+At that time, I had absolutely no clue of what I was going to do there, but that was maybe what excited me the most.

-No doubt about it that this place is changing me, but it is still too early to say exactly how.
-However, I can already say that this is the city that taught me Spanish, Champeta, Ron de Medellín, pelicans and a whole lot of patience.
+No doubt about it that this place has changed me.
+Cartagena is the city that taught me Spanish, Champeta, Ron de Medellín, pelicans, laughter and a whole lot of patience.
 But more than that, it completely changed the way I look at this crazy thing called life.

 About the blog